 Instructions

 - While peppers are soaking, toast the peppercorns, cloves and cumin seeds for 1-2 minutes or until just fragrant.
-Remove from skillet and grind up in a spice grinder until finely ground.10 whole black peppercorns, 4 whole cloves, 1/4 tsp cumin seeds
+Remove from skillet and grind up in a spice grinder until finely ground.10 whole black peppercorns, 4 whole cloves, 1/4 teaspoon cumin seeds

 - In a 6-quart Dutch oven, bring the 4 cups chicken broth to a boil.
 Add the chicken thighs and reduce the heat.
 Cover the pot and simmer about 15 minutes.
 Then add the chayote and asparagus.
 Simmer, covered 10-15 more minutes until chayote is tender.4 cups chicken broth, 6 large chicken thighs, 1 medium chayote, 1 bunch fresh asparagus